 This will open a new query tab showing all documents containing the selected field (“user-name”).

-- Right-click the field to rename it
+- Right-click a field value to rename it, select Field > Rename Field

 Studio 3T also makes it easy to spot incorrect field types, like dates stored as string values.

 address.street is stored as an embedded object, but the MongoDB schema analysis shows a few outliers where the field is stored as type

 Clicking on the field shows the four incorrect entries:

 To inspect the documents containing the incorrect field type:

 Double-click on the field